Degrassi: Authenticity

 Linda Schuyler explained to Entertainment Weekly in 2012 that "the show set out to be an authentic — and I use the word authentic very carefully; I don't use the word realistic –- an authentic portrayal of teenage years."
 Authenticity is regarded as a major tenet of Degrassi's identity, and is a frequent talking point in critical and fan discourse about the franchise.
-In their book Canadian Television Today, Bart Beaty and Rebecca Sullivan wrote how Degrassi touted itself as an "a honest, unflinching look at growing up"; in the book Programming Reality: Perspectives On English-Canadian Television, Michele Byers wrote that the series is "often heralded as speaking to rather than for young people."
+In their book Canadian Television Today, Bart Beaty and Rebecca Sullivan wrote how Degrassi touted itself as an "honest, unflinching look at growing up"; in the book Programming Reality: Perspectives On English-Canadian Television, Michele Byers wrote that the series is "often heralded as speaking to rather than for young people."
 Throughout the years, it has commonly been contrasted with similar teen shows produced in the United States that are perceived to value style over substance.

 Filmmaker and Degrassi fan Kevin Smith wrote in TV Guide of watching Degrassi Junior High: "These were ordinary-looking ... kids like I had been in high school ... dealing with real problems—not that 90210 kinda TV problem-crap ...
 I could identify with these kids ...
 These non-glamorous, unpolished, awkward, age-appropriate-for-the-roles actors made me believe that I was a kindred spirit to the characters they played."
 Degrassi: The Next Generation, while being the most successful of the series and generally considered by many to share the same qualities, is frequently criticized for its higher production value and gradual shift towards soap opera-style sensationalism like that of other teen drama series.

 Degrassi is also noted for its casting of real teenagers, as opposed to the common practice of casting much older actors: something often cited when discussing the franchise's authenticity.
 During development of Degrassi Junior High, Schuyler observed that "so much of the American stuff set in high schools is played by late teens and early 20s – and then some."
 She further elaborated to IndieWire in 2016: "I like to talk about the fact that you can take a 25-year-old who looks 15 and have them play a role, but that actor is bringing 10 more years of life experience to that role.
 By having our cast be age-appropriate, they bring the freshness and the authenticity of that age."